g1a/git-bashrc/README.md

 - `grep-branches`
 Run a grep on all branches.

+- `grep-all`
+Run grep across all commits in the current branch.

+- `clone-all`
+Given a Github token and a Github org name, creates a local working copy of every project in that org.

+- `pull-all`
+Iterate over all local working copies that are immediate children of the current working directory, and run `git pull` on each.

 ## Automatic Configuration

 At installation time, or whenever the `configure-git` script is executed, some basic git defaults will be set.
 See the script for details.